HB9GAA/PISKY_Pure/README.md

 (G/g are for gphoto2, U/F/u/f for fswebcam; N/n is for no camera, Y/y/1/TC/c is for CSI camera).

-The camera must be able to support remote capture as well as image download, and this excludes a large number of cameras in particular all Canon compacts since 2009.
+The camera must be able to support remote capture as well as image download.
 There's a list of cameras at http://www.gphoto.org/doc/remote/.

 The image resolution is not controlled so you should set this up in the camera.
 The full image files are stored on Pi SD card, so ensure that it has sufficient free capacity.